Lecturer in Theology

 • I work on Indian intellectual history, the European tradition of phenomenology, Hinduism, and theories of religion.
 My research focuses on the ways that Being, the self, value, and divinity have been construed in different philosophical contexts.

-• I have a special interest in the metaphysics of the Bhedābheda tradition of Indian thought, and also in twentieth century phenomenology’s rethinking of the nature of reality, and the way human life, love and creativity fit within it.
+• I have a special interest in Indian metaphysics, and also in twentieth century phenomenology’s rethinking of the nature of reality, and the way human life, love and creativity fit within it.

 • Throughout my degrees at Cambridge and Oxford I have moved between study of Indian and European traditions of thought.
 Ontological questions particularly fascinate me.